0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

 * `-c, --components <COMPONENTS>` - Components to run [env: `CDK_COMPONENTS=`]
 * `-h, --help` - Print help

-### cdk erigon
+### `cdk erigon`

-Chain administrators can run a cdk-erigon RPC node that syncs to an existing chain with default parameters.
+You can run a cdk-erigon RPC node that syncs to an existing chain using the default parameters.

-This subcommand is intended for quickly spin-up of an RPC node or to test existing chains with default configuration values.
-In order fine tune and to access all configuration values, check the [full cdk-erigon documentation](../../cdk/getting-started/cdk-erigon/index.md) reference to erigon configuration docs.
+This subcommand is intended for quickly spinning up an RPC node or testing existing chains with default configuration values.
+In order to fine-tune settings and access all available configuration options, refer to the [full cdk-erigon documentation](../../cdk/getting-started/cdk-erigon/index.md) on Erigon configuration.

 Usage: `cdk erigon [OPTIONS]`